-145-04 RF Abstract A Qualitative Search for Common Faith Factors in Three Generation Families Principal Investigators: Dudley Chancey, PhD and Ron Bruner, DMin dudley.chancey@oc.edu - ron.bruner@oc.edu This project seeks to understand common intergenerational factors in faith transmission within Churches of Christ by interviewing individuals within families that have remained in that fellowship for three or more generations.
+A Qualitative Search for Common Faith Factors in Three Generation Families Principal Investigators: Dudley Chancey, PhD and Ron Bruner, DMin dudley.chancey@oc.edu - ron.bruner@oc.edu - www.oc.edu/ifc Abstract: This project seeks to understand common intergenerational factors in faith transmission within Churches of Christ by interviewing individuals within families that have remained in that fellowship for three or more generations.
 Using a triangulation of perspectives and methods, the researchers seek insights from families from different geographic, ethnic, family forms, and educational backgrounds.
-Generation Parent Boomer Sample selection: As a purposive, intensive sample, faithfulness to the tradition of Churches of Christ is a strong trait of these families without their faith practices having become unique or exceptional.
-This study requires that all participants regardless this study, (2) are adults with the liberty to choose where and whether to pursue faith and (3) have of which generation (1) are willing to participate in adequate possession of their faculties of recall and of at least three persons, it is necessary to limit this Although multi-generational faith-resilient families are not uncommon, families that meet these more status, geographic location, and ethnicity.
-For the purpose of contrast and locating confirming and stringent requirements are rarer.
-Purposeful sampling helps achieve the desired diversity in socio-economic disconfirming cases, the researchers will include some families having experienced a later generation (or part research to those families where this is possible. communication.
-Since each family requires the consent Generation 1 Grandparent Generation Offspring Gen X, Y The method: The researchers will help the participants describe faith conversations in their families by helping them through three separate processes.
+The Method: The researchers will help the participants describe faith conversations in their families by helping them through three separate processes.
 The three methods they will use are questionnaires, documents, and interviews.
 The questionnaires are a battery of measures that produce information describing each participant's unique faith.
 The researchers will evaluate two historical documents produced by the families participating in the study: (1) a genogram that describes relationships within the family and (2) an annal of the family's spiritual and church life.
-Among other facts, Questionnaire Historical

-documents

-Semistructured

-interview

-the annals will be a record which congregations in what physical locations that respondents have attended during their lifetime, as well as significant community roles, spiritual events, and mentoring relationships that have coincided with those locations.
+Among other facts, the annals will be a record which congregations in what physical locations that respondents have attended during their lifetime, as well as significant community roles, spiritual events, and mentoring relationships that have coincided with those locations.
 Central to the project are semi-structured interviews with at least one member of each of three generations of faith within the family.
-The interview process is structured around a set of questions designed to help the respondent describe their
+The interview process is structured around a set of questions designed to help the respondent describe their experience of their spiritual formation.